daattali/daattali.github.io/_drafts/2015-12-09-ezknitr-package.md

 Another problem with the flat directory structure is that you may want to control where the resulting reports get generated. `knitr` will create all the outputs in your working directory, and as far as I know there is no way to control that.

+### Solution

 `ezknitr` addresses these issues, and more.
 It provides wrappers to `knit()` and `spin()` that allow you to set the working directory for the input file, and also uses a more sensible default working directory: the current working directory. `ezknitr` also lets you decide where the output files and output figures will be generated, and uses a better default path for the output files: the directory containing the input file.

-Assuming you are currently in the `project/` directory, you could use the following `ezknitr` command to do what you want:
+Assuming your working directory is currently set to the `project/` directory, you could use the following `ezknitr` command to do what you want:

 {% highlight r linenos %}
 library(ezknitr)